 How to Build Self-Confidence in 3 Simple Steps

 Yeah, you know exercise is good for you.
 You've heard you need to walk 10,000 steps a day to be healthy.
 Plus, there's that endorphin thingy that occurs when you exercise.
 Yada, yada, yada.

 But did you realize your brain and body see exercises as good stress?
 As your heart rate increases, your brain engages in fight-or-flight mode.
-To protect you from this stress, you body releases a protein called BDFN (Brain-Derived Neurotrophic Factor).
-Bottom line, BDFN is what allows you to gain clarity, happiness, and self-confidence after exercising.
+To protect you from this stress, your body releases a protein called BDFN (Brain-Derived Neurotrophic Factor).
+So, the bottom line?
+BDFN is what allows you to gain clarity, happiness, and self-confidence after exercising.
 You can read more about how exercise makes your brain happier, but the key takeaway is that feeling more self-confidence is only an exercise away!

 There are lots of ways to invest in yourself including exercise (mentioned above), nutrition, meditation, hanging out with positive friends, attending a good church, and more.
 Yet when it comes to building self-confidence, investing in opportunities to build new skills is one of the best actions you can take.
 Read books.
 Listen to podcasts.
 Hire a coach.
 Attend a conference.
 Invest in yourself by finding others who are doing what you want to do and learn from them.
 Developing just one new skill a year will do wonders for your self-image and self-confidence.